Why White Room Accessories Are Essential for Home Decor

 WHITE MIXED WITH WOOD

-While I usually only use white as an accent in a space, sometimes I just want to pull out all the stops and go whole hog.
-But, here’s the kicker – all white spaces can feel and look stark and cold and that’s not my style at all.
-I much prefer spaces that are filled with warmth and a bit of coziness.
+While I usually use white as an accent in a space, sometimes I want to pull out all the stops and go all-in.

-At the end of another gray winter, I was ready to brighten up my breakfast room for spring.
-To put these shelves together for the season , I pulled every one of the white home accessories that I have from my stash and then proceeded to raid my kitchen cabinets for white plates too.
-Even though all of the accessories in this room are white, the fact that they are mixed with wood adds the warmth that I crave in my rooms.
+After another gray winter, I was more than ready to brighten up my breakfast room for spring.
+To style these shelves for the season, I pulled every white home accessory from my stash and even raided my kitchen cabinets for white plates.

 Leave A Comment